News

 Wildebeest Migration in Seronera!
 Two more successful safaris!

-The Wildebeest migration is beginning to capture the imaginations of travelers from around the world at this time of year.
+The Big Five Wildebeest Migration Safari is beginning to capture the imaginations of travelers from around the world at this time of year.

 Our guide, Musa has just shared his experience with his client, Benjamin.